lichaohui1997/grazing/README.md

 Global Aboveground and Belowground Biomass Carbon Density Maps can be accessed at https://daac.ornl.gov/VEGETATION/guides/Global_Maps_C_Density_2010.html.

-SOC data is from literature (https://pnas.org/doi/full/10.1073/pnas.1706103114.
+To replicate the results, please run the code scripts in subsequent orders from code script named run1 series to run24 series.

-To replicate the results, please run the code scripts in subsequent orders from code script named run4 series to run24 series. run1-run3 series are no longer used but is provided alongside for completeness and integrity of the code system.
+Script run1-run3 processes historical climate and grazing data.
+These are supplementary to the niche analysis for script 4-5.
+Script run1_historical_simulation.m downloads and process the historical climate data for the variable 'pr', 'tas', 'hurs', 'sfcWind' from CMIP, and land use data from HYDE database.
+Script run1_historical_simulation_regional.m conducts region-specific reanalysis using historical data, run1_sensitivity_timeframe.m tests the sensitivity of the historical timeframe chosen.
+Script run2_2newclimate.m and run3_5historical_climate.m add more climate data to the ensemble and conduct niche analysis using historical climate and grazing data.

 Script run4_modern_climateniche.m downloads and processes modern datasets, including downscaled CHELSA datasets